scottt/scottt-bin/README.md

 ===

 * imgs-to-pdf -- convert bitmap images to a multipage PDF
+* pdf-to-imgs -- convert PDF to multiple imgs. one file per page.
-* pdf-to-jpg -- convert PDF to JPEG
+* pdf-to-jpg -- convert single page PDF to JPEG
 * vector-to-png -- convert SVG to PNG
 * pdf-pages -- merge multiple pages from a source PDF into one
 * pdf-{add,remove}-password -- remove password from PDF (with qpdf)
+* pdf-remove-metadata -- remove Author, Title etc metadata from PDF file
+* svg-to-pdf -- use `linkescope` to convert SVG to PDF
 * gnome-recently-used-clear -- clear the recently used files list in GNOME
 * alarm -- play an alarm sound
 * xnest -- start a nested Xnest server through startx